-This briefing will also include ensuring the contractor is instructed in the use of the site asbestos register (where applicable).
+This briefing will also include ensuring the contractor is provided with a copy of the relevant asbestos register and instructed in the use of this (where applicable).

 A local site induction should cover the above points.
-Where it is a regular contractor and they are familiar with the site, they will not need a local induction each time but will always need to follow the local procedures for the site.
+Where it is a regular contractor and they are familiar with the site, they will not need a local induction each time but will always need to follow the local procedures for the site and these should be provided by the Contract Administrator or the local reception/ security staff.
 They should always check if there have been any changes since their last visit.

-- 2.8 All Contract Administrators should ensure that any contractors they appoint have followed the relevant access control procedures (signing in, being issued with an alarm etc) on the site, and are aware of any specific hazards or procedures (such as the need to be escorted) before undertaking any work. - 2.9 Contractors/ sub-contractors must not commence any work on any site without first reporting physically (where possible) or by telephone to the Contract Administrator. - 2.10 Where a job/ task has been sub-contracted the main contractor must inform the Contract Administrator who must in turn be satisfied that all relevant requirements have been met prior to them commencing work.
+2.8 All Contract Administrators should ensure that any contractors they appoint have followed the relevant access control procedures (signing in, being issued with an alarm etc) on the site and are aware of any specific hazards or procedures (such as the need to be escorted) before undertaking any work.

+2.9 Contractors/ sub-contractors must not commence any work on any site without first reporting physically (where possible) or by telephone or Teams to the Contract Administrator.

+2.10 Where a job/ task has been sub-contracted the main contractor must inform the Contract Administrator who must in turn be satisfied that all relevant requirements have been met prior to them commencing work.